You Made it!

 Not because you chased fame or attention.

-But because you consistently shared your expertise, built authentic relationships and positioned yourself as the entertainment leader others want to learn from.
+But because you consistently showed up, shared your expertise, built authentic relationships and positioned yourself as the entertainment leader others want to learn from.

 Your industry trusts you.